RobertoPrevato/jQuery-KingTable/README.md

 ## Objectives of the plugin
 * Allow the implementation of administrative tables with the [smallest amount of code possible](https://github.com/RobertoPrevato/jQuery-KingTable/wiki/Minimum-effort).
-* Even without configuration, the table must be able to build itself on the basis of its input data.
 * Allow for easy customization of generated HTML, to adapt to different needs: e.g. displaying pictures thumbnails, anchor tags, etc.
 * Support both collections that require server side pagination, and collections that don't require server side pagination, but may still benefit from client side pagination.